How to Send a Package: Domestic

 • Packaging materials (boxes, padding, and tape).

-• A way to pay for postage (if you’re sending from home, you’ll need stamps, or a printer if you’re using Click-N-Ship).
+• A way to pay for postage (if you’re sending from home, you can use stamps or create a prepaid shipping label using Click-N-Ship service).

 • Recommended: A kitchen or postage scale (if you’re not using Flat Rate Boxes or Envelopes).
 Otherwise, you can weigh your package at the Post Office.